Genusbiz/docs/developers/defining-an-app-model/services/rest-services/create-a-rest-service.md

 ---
-title: Create a REST service
+title: Create and expose a RESTful service in Genus Apps
-description: Create a REST service in Genus Studio
+description: Create a REST service in Genus Studio, using resources, HTTP headers and query params to perform desired operations.
 author: eriksandnes
 ---